hsorby/mapclient-docs/MAP-plugin-wizard.rst

 Identification Page
 ===================

 The identification page sets the name for the Workflow step, the Python package name and optionally the step icon.
 The Workflow step name can be set in the text box (1).
-As a recommendation Workflow step names should be defined in camel case.
+As a recommendation Workflow step names should be defined in camel case as this name will be given to a class, spaces between words are acceptable however.
 The Workflow step name is visible in the Step box when active in the application so a descriptive name will aide users.
+The 'cross' icon (6) indicates that the entry for the step name is not valid.
+When a valid step name has been entered in the text box the 'cross' icon will be removed.
+Examples of valid step names are: 'Image Source', 'Point Cloud Serializer' and 'Segmentation'.

-Examples of step names are: 'Image Source', 'Point Cloud Serializer' and 'Segmentation'.
-The wizard will derive the package name from the step name automatically, it will also make changes so that the package name conforms to the PEP8 guidelines for Python.
+The package name for the step will be automatically derived from the step name and set into the package name text box (2).
+The wizard will make changes so that the package name conforms to the PEP8 guidelines for Python.
 The wizard will also append the text 'step' to the package name.
-However if the default name is unsatisfactory the package name can be edited directly (2) and given an alternative name.
+However if the default name is unsatisfactory the package name can be edited directly and given an alternative name.
 The matching package names for the examples given above would be: 'imagesourcestep', 'pointcloudserializerstep' and 'segementationstep'.

-An icon may also be specified using the icon text box (3), the file may also be chosen from the file system using the file chooser button (4).
-When an icon is specified it will be copied into the created skeleton step and be made available as a qt resource.
+An icon may be specified using the icon text box (3), the icon file may be chosen from the file system using the file chooser button (4).
+When an icon is specified it will be copied into the created skeleton step and be made available as a Qt resource.
+The suggested size of the icon is that it should be around 128px by 128px.

 .. figure:: resources/images/plugin_wizard_identify_1.png
    :align: center